Hockey Alberta’s Board of Directors

 - Each prospective Board member’s application will be assessed by the Nominations Committee using a set out selection and short-listing process.

-The recruitment process is an opportunity for Nomination Committee to seek eligible qualified candidates who possess the skills and competencies identified by the Board.
-The nominations chair is appointed by the Board.
+The recruitment process is an opportunity for the Nominations Committee to seek eligible qualified candidates who possess the skills and competencies identified by the Board.
+The Nominations Chair is appointed by the Board.
 The Nominations Chair selects two other members for the committee.
 The CEO of Hockey Alberta works with the Chair of the Nominations Committee to assist in logistics and any administrative needs.

-- A notice will be put out on all Hockey Alberta Media and Social platforms for recruitment of new board members.
+- A notice will be put out on all Hockey Alberta communications platforms for recruitment of new board members.
 This notice will also be sent to members of Hockey Alberta through all channels internal to Hockey Alberta and its members.

 - The Nominations Committee will be asked to bring a slate back to the Members for their formal election.

 - Hockey Alberta works with nominees to create a short video which is shared with the membership prior to and during its AGM.